-The data from National Bureau of Statistics of China also shows that the revenue of above-norm cosmetics enterprises has also reflected the trend:
+The data from the National Bureau of Statistics of China also shows that the revenue of above-norm cosmetics enterprises has also reflected the trend:

 It’s estimated that the potential of the market will be more than 20 billion RMB.
 The annual growth rate is also supposed to reach 10%-20%.

-Foreign brand are popular
+Foreign brands are popular

-Although the scandals or bad news about foreign cosmetics brands coming out more and more recently, they are still enjoying most trust from their customers.
+Although scandals or bad news about foreign cosmetics brands coming out more and more recently, they are still enjoying the most trust from their customers.
 The main reasons for them to choose a foreign brand are the BRAND and QUALITY.

 E-commerce & Cosmetics